-Component Description/Example Answer Custom Automated Installer User root Password What is the password for the root account of the cluster nodes?
-Custom Automated Installer Repositories What is the repository of publisher solaris?
-What is the repository of publisher ha-cluster?
-Select the Oracle Solaris Cluster components that you want to install.
-(Select one or more group packages to install.)
-Do you want to select any individual components that are contained in these group packages?
-Yes No Cluster Name What is the name of the cluster that you want to establish?
+Component Description/Example Answer Cluster Name What is the name of the cluster that you want to establish?
 Cluster Nodes List the names of the cluster nodes that are planned for the initial cluster configuration.
 (For a single-node cluster, press Control-D alone.)
 Confirm that the auto-discovered MAC address for each node is correct.
 Authenticating Requests to Add Nodes Do you need to use DES authentication?
 No Yes (multiple-node cluster only) Network Address for the Cluster Transport Do you want to accept the default network address (172.16.0.0)?
 Yes No (multiple-node cluster only) If no, which private network address do you want to use?
 Do you want to accept the default netmask?
 Yes No If no, what are the maximum numbers of nodes, private networks, and zone clusters that you expect to configure in the cluster?
 (The maximum number of exclusive-IP zone clusters is three.
-The combined number of exclusive-IP and shared-IP zone clusters must be less than or equal to the maximum number of zone clusters.) nodesnetworkszone clustersexclusive-IP zone clusters Which netmask do you want to use?
+The combined number of exclusive-IP and shared-IP zone clusters must be less than or equal to the maximum number of zone clusters.) nodes networks zone clusters exclusive-IP zone clusters Which netmask do you want to use?
 Choose from the values that are calculated by scinstall or supply your own.
 Minimum Number of Private Networks Should this cluster use at least two private networks?
 Yes No (multiple-node cluster only) Point-to-Point Cables Does this cluster use switches?
-Yes No (two-node cluster only)

-Component Description/Example Answer Cluster Switches Transport switch name, if used: First: (multiple-node cluster only) Defaults: switch1 and switch2 Second: Cluster Transport Adapters and Cables First node name: (multiple-node cluster only) Transport adapter name: First: Second: Where does each transport adapter connect to (a switch or another First: adapter)?
-Switch defaults: switch1 and switch2 Second: If a transport switch, do you want to use the default port name?
-First: Yes No Second: Yes No If no, what is the name of the port that you want to use?
-First: Second: Specify for each additional node Node name: (multiple-node cluster only) Transport adapter name: First: Second: Where does each transport adapter connect to (a switch or another adapter)?
-First: Switch defaults: switch1 and switch2 Second: If a transport switch, do you want to use the default port name?
-First: Yes No Second: Yes No If no, what is the name of the port that you want to use?
-First: Second: Global Fencing Do you want to disable global fencing?
-Answer No unless the shared storage First: Yes No does not support SCSI reservations or unless you want systems that are outside the cluster to access the shared storage.
-Second: Yes No Quorum Configuration Do you want to disable automatic quorum device selection?
-(Answer Yes if First: Yes No (two-node cluster only) any shared storage is not qualified to be a quorum device or if you want to configure a quorum server as a quorum device.)
+Yes No (two-node cluster only) Cluster Switches Transport switch name, if used: First: (multiple-node cluster only) Defaults: switch1 and switch2 Second: Cluster Transport Adapters and Cables First node name: (multiple-node cluster only) Tran sport adapter name: First: Second: (VLAN adapters only) Will this be a dedicated cluster transport adapter?
+(Answer No if using tagged First: Yes No VLAN adapters.)
+Second: Yes No If no, what is the VLAN ID for this adapter?
+First: Second: Where does each transport adapter connect to (a switch or another adapter)?
+First: Switch defaults: switch1 and switch2 Second:

+Component Description/Example Answer

+If a transport switch, do you want to use the default port name?
+First: Yes No

+Second: Yes No

+If no, what is the name of the port that you want to use?
+First:

+Second:

+Specify for each additional node Node name:

+(multiple-node cluster only)

+Transport adapter name: First:

+Second:

+Where does each transport adapter connect to (a switch or another adapter)?
+First:

+Switch defaults: switch1 and switch2 Second:

+If a transport switch, do you want to use the default port name?
+First: Yes No

+Second: Yes No

+If no, what is the name of the port that you want to use?
+First:

+Second:

+Global Fencing Do you want to disable global fencing?
+Answer No unless the shared storage First: Yes No

+does not support SCSI reservations or unless you want systems that are outside the cluster to access the shared storage.
+Second: Yes No

+Quorum Configuration Do you want to disable automatic quorum device selection?
+(Answer Yes if First: Yes No

+(two-node cluster only) any shared storage is not qualified to be a quorum device or if you want to configure a quorum server as a quorum device.)
 Second: Yes No